phuonganh-38/nyc-taxi-data-analysis/README.md

 - **Integration with Azure Blob Storage**: Seamless integration with Azure Blob Storage as the primary storage solution for managing.
 - **End-to-End workflow in Databricks**
 - **Data cleaning and transformation**: Comprehensive data cleaning and transformation pipelines implemented using PySpark, ensuring high-quality data for analysis and modeling
-- **Predictive Modeling**: Develop Linear Regression and Random Forest with the goal of helping stakeholders in understanding fare dynamics and optimizing pricing strategies
 <br>

 ## **Data Cleaning**